 Steven Smith is an Assistant Professor in the Department of Pharmaceutical Outcomes and Policy, with a joint appointment in the Division of Cardiovascular Medicine (College of Medicine).
 He also serves as Associate Director for the UF Center for Integrative Cardiovascular and Metabolic Diseases.

 He received his PharmD degree from the University of Florida College of Pharmacy.
 He then completed a PGY-1 residency at the North Florida/South Georgia Veterans Health System in Gainesville, FL.
-After his residency, Dr. Smith completed a postdoctoral fellowship in Family Medicine at UF with Dr. John Gums.
-During his fellowship, Dr. Smith participated in the Advanced Postgraduate Program in Clinical Investigation (APPCI) and concurrently completed the requirements for a Master of Public Health through the College of Public Health and Health Professions.
-Dr. Smith then joined the faculty at the University of Colorado in 2011.
+After his residency, Dr. Smith completed a postdoctoral fellowship in Family Medicine during which time he participated in the Advanced Postgraduate Program in Clinical Investigation (APPCI) and concurrently completed the requirements for a Master of Public Health.
+Dr. Smith joined the faculty at the University of Colorado in 2011.
 He returned to the University of Florida in 2014.

 Dr. Smith’s research is in the area of cardiovascular pharmacotherapy and hypertension and is funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health and the U.S. Department of Defense.
 He is an elected Fellow in the American Heart Association, American College of Clinical Pharmacy, as well as a member of the American College of Clinical Pharmacy, the American Association of Colleges of Pharmacy and the International Society for Pharmacoepidemiology.
 He also serves in several leadership roles nationally, including on the Examination Committee for the American Society of Hypertension Specialists’ Program (ASHSP) Certified Hypertension Clinician program, in several initiatives through the American Heart Association Hypertension Council, on the Board of Directors for the Consortium for Southeastern Hypertension Control, and as a founding member of the CDC’s National Hypertension Control Roundtable.

 From 2014 to 2023, Dr. Smith also co-directed the UF Family Medicine Pharmacy Fellowship.